campbellC/third-wheel/README.md

 ### third-wheel
 third-wheel is a TLS man-in-the-middle proxy written in rust, with the aim of being lightweight and fast.
-It is currently in pre-alpha stage.
+It is currently in alpha stage.

 ### Usage
 third-wheel is a library so you can modify it's behaviour in order to capture traffic, or modify it en route.
 It also comes with some binaries which can be found in `src/bin`.
 These require the `binaries` feature to be switched on.
 FOr example, `trivial_mitm` simply proxies the traffic but does not do anything to it, you can run with `cargo run`.
 For example: